 Students earning a bachelor’s degree in animation are typically required to complete 120 credits over the course of four years.
 Those looking to expedite degree completion may be eligible to take classes during optional winter and summer sessions as well as full course loads.
-Some universities and colleges provide accelerated degree plans that allow students to complete the program within two years or combine undergraduate and graduate degree programs to be completed in five years.
+Some institutions provide accelerated degree plans that allow students to complete the program within two years or combine undergraduate and graduate degree programs to be completed in five years.

 In most cases, students must complete a specific number of prerequisite classes prior to enrolling in an accelerated Bachelor’s in animation program.
 Students may also be required to show relevant work experience as it relates to their educational and professional goals.
 Accelerated degrees typically operate on an eight-week schedule through hybrid or fully online delivery methods.
-Transfer credits can help to reduce the amount of time required to complete the program, and schools may allow students to apply career experiences, professional training, and external academic work toward their degree requirements via prior learning assessments.
+Transfer credits can help to reduce the amount of time required to complete the program.
+Schools may allow students to apply career experiences, professional training, and external academic work toward their degree requirements via prior learning assessments.

 What Else Can You Expect From a Bachelor’s in Animation Degree Program?

 Universities and colleges typically offer animation as a concentration under a general graphic design or visual arts program.
 However, standalone animation degrees do exist and feature their own specializations, including: